folkengine/smartcitiesdata-wiki/Run.md

       * Click 'Next'
       * You should be on the Data Dictionary.
       * Click the plus icon and type 'Year' for name, pick 'Integer' for type and pick 'TopLevel' for Child Of.
-      * Click 'ADD FIELD'
+      * Click 'ADD FIELD'.
+You might have to refresh the page the first time.
+Hopefully this bug is fixed by the time you are reading this.
       * Type a Description, for inspiration look at the Data Dictionary [for the dataset we're trying to replicate locally](https://discovery.smartcolumbusos.com/dataset/central_ohio_transit_authority/2019_cota_stop_ridership_ranking)
       * Pick 'None' for P.I.I
       * Pick 'N/A' for De-Identified
       * Pick 'None' for Demographic Traits
       * Pick 'No' for Potentially Biased
+      * Click 'Save Draft'
-      * Repeat the last 7 steps 12 more times, but with
+      * Repeat the last 8 steps 12 more times, but with
         * 'Month' for name and 'String' for type
         * 'DAY_OF_WEEK' for name and 'String' for type
         * 'UNIQUE_STOP_NUMBER' for name and 'Integer' for type